mantidproject/dockerfiles/Windows/jenkins-node/readme.md

 .\install-docker-ce.ps1
 ```

 4. Reopen `powershell` in administrator mode.
-Start the `docker` service using `Start-service docker`
-5. Check docker is running correctly using `Docker version` (note the lack of `--`).
+Check docker is running correctly using `Docker version` (note the lack of `--`).
 If docker is available, the following output or similar is to be expected:
 ```sh
 Client: Mirantis Container Runtime
  Version:           24.0.7